Stratio/ingestion/README.md

 **Can I use Flume Ingestion for aggregating data (time-based rollups, for example)?**

-*This is not a good idea from our experience, we use to combine Flume + Spark Streaming in order to do that (custom development)*
+*This is not a good idea from our experience, but you can use [Stratio Sparkta](https://github.com/Stratio/Sparkta) for real-time aggregation.

 **Is Flume Ingestion multipersistence?**